flowdock/api-docs/docs/Organizations.md

 GET /organizations/find?id=:id
 ```

-Get information of an organization using the persistent organization id.
-Authenticated user
+Get information about an organization using the persistent organization id.
+The authenticated user
 must belong to the organization.
-Return data is identical to getting an organization using
+The returned data is identical to getting an organization using
-organization URL.
+it's parametrized name.

 ### Response
 ```